microsoft/ADBench/docs/GlobalRunner.md

 - `-minimum_measurable_time <Double>`

     Estimated time of accurate result achievement.
 A runner cyclically reruns measured function until total time becomes more than that value.
-Currently not supported by all runners.
+Supported only by benchmark the runner-based tools (those with ToolType `cpp`, `dotnet`, `julia`, or `python`).

 - `-nruns_f <Int32>`